 - Bring to a boil while stirring often, and boil for 2-3 minutes.

-- Add the apples, reduce heat from medium to low, cover saucepan with a lid and let the apples simmer for 6-8 minutes, or until apples have soften, but are nut mushy.
+Add the apples, reduce heat from medium to low, cover saucepan with a lid and let the apples simmer for 6-8 minutes, or until apples have softened, but are not mushy.
 Stir often.